BEST (& Worst) Things to Do in Oaxaca for Food, Culture & History Lovers

 stores selling bread in 20 de Noviembre Market in Oaxaca

-The 20 de Noviembre Market has got all the things you want in a market: cheap, delicious, clean, and authentic food.
+The 20 de Noviembre Market has got all the things you want in a market: cheap, delicious, and authentic food.
 A bonus is that the vendors are pretty welcoming and patient to people who don’t speak Spanish very well.

 The indoor market is just two blocks from the Zocalo.
 It’s a giant building with entrances on every side, and it’s filled with (I think) only vendors selling food and drinks.
 They’ve got pretty much everything you want here: mole, tlayuda, grilled meats, Oaxacan sweets, hot chocolate, bread, and on and on.

-I ate here over and over again during my three weeks in Oaxaca.
+I ate here over and over again during my three months in Oaxaca.

 14. Eat at La Cosecha Organic Market